-This report was prepared by Chris Edgar, Forest Resource Analyst, Texas A&M Forest Service.
-Feel free to contact him with questions about information in this report or about Forest Inventory and Analysis.
-He can be reached by phone at 979/458-6630 or by e-mail at cedgar@tfs.tamu.edu.
+This report was prepared by Chris Edgar and Rebekah Zehnder of Texas A&M Forest Service.
+Feel free to contact us with questions about information in this report or about Forest Inventory and Analysis.
+We may be reached by phone at 979/458-6630 or by email at cedgar@tfs.tamu.edu and rebehnder@tfs.tamu.edu.